Chymyst/chymyst-core/doc/joinrun.md

 To facilitate this control, `JoinRun` implements the thread pool feature.

-Each join definition runs on two thread pools: a thread pool for running reactions (`ReactionPool`) and a thread pool for injecting molecules and deciding new reactions (`JoinPool`).
+Each join definition runs on two thread pools: a thread pool for running reactions (`reactionPool`) and a thread pool for injecting molecules and deciding new reactions (`joinPool`).

 By default, these two thread pools are statically allocated and shared by all join definitions.